solana-labs/solana/README.md

     $ cat demo-genesis.log | ./silk-testnode > demo-entries0.log
 ```

-Then, in a seperate shell, let's execute some transactions.
+Then, in a separate shell, let's execute some transactions.
 Note we pass in
 the JSON configuration file here, not the genesis log.

 ```bash
     $ cat demo-genesis.json | ./silk-client-demo
 ```

-Now kill the server with Ctrl-C and take a look at the transaction log.
+Now kill the server with Ctrl-C, and take a look at the transaction log.
 You should
 see something similar to:

 ```json